Thank you for your message. We will contact you shortly.

 The pressing global need for infrastructure development and/or maintenance will require massive investment in the coming decades.
 When it comes to financing infrastructure projects worldwide, the fundamental imbalance between supply and demand will continue to widen, presenting potential investors with an array of new opportunities.

-According to the Global Infrastructure Hub, global spending on basic infrastructure – transport, power, water, and communications – is forecast to total $79 trillion from 2016 through 2040, while the actual investment need is $94 trillion.1 That means approximately $3.7 trillion is needed each year.
-That total is roughly equivalent to the annual economic output of Germany, the world’s fourth largest economy.2 Moreover, demand is increasing as population growth and global urbanization strain existing infrastructure and create a need for new development.
+According to the Global Infrastructure Hub, global spending on basic infrastructure – transport, power, water and communications – is forecast to total $79 trillion from 2016 through 2040, while the actual investment need is $94 trillion.1 That means approximately $3.7 trillion is needed each year.
+That total is just less than the annual economic output of Germany, the world’s fourth largest economy.2 Moreover, demand is increasing as population growth and global urbanization strain existing infrastructure and create a need for new development.
 The continuing urbanization and overall growth of the world’s population is projected to add 2.5 billion people to the urban population by 2050, with nearly 90% of the increase concentrated in Asia and Africa.3 At the same time, the proportion of the world’s population living in urban areas is expected to increase, reaching 68% by 2050.3 This unprecedented migration into cities will require an equally vast investment in roads, water, communications and power.

 Expanding and modernizing infrastructure is also a non-negotiable condition of economic growth, especially for developing countries.
 To compete successfully in the global market, such economies must invest heavily in new infrastructure to support growth initiatives and attract global capital.
 For example, India’s enormous growth potential is hampered by poor infrastructure.

 The world spends some $2.5 trillion a year on the transportation, power, water and telecom systems that underpin economic activity and provide essential services.
 But this has not been sufficient to avoid significant gaps, and investment needs are only growing steeper.
 From 2016 through 2030, the world must invest about 3.8% of gross domestic product, or an average of $3.3 trillion a year, in infrastructure just to support expected rates of growth.
-This adds to a cumulative need of $49 trillion over the entire period.4
+This adds up to a cumulative need of $49 trillion over the entire period.4

 To generate the capital to cope with this scale, governments have increasingly been reaching out to the private sector.
 Strained for financial resources and often loath to raise taxes, governments have found willing partners in private-market investors.